Congressional budget office says more will be uninsured under GOP plan

 Following a two-year spike, the plan would also lower average premiums after 2020 relative to President Barack Obama's healthcare law.
 But premiums would be expected to go down for younger people, while being raised for older Americans.

-The CBO also estimated that the GOP legislation would reduce federal deficits by $337 billion by by 2026.
+The nonpartisan projection also estimates the GOP legislation would reduce federal deficits by $337 billion by 2026.

+Democrats immediately pounced on the number of Americans who stand to lose insurance over the next decade, which was substantially higher than previous estimates.

+"The CBO score shows just how empty the president's promises, that everyone will be covered and costs will go down, have been.
+This should be a looming stop sign for the Republicans repeal effort," Senate Minority Leader Chuck Schumer said in a statement.
+He later told reporters the results should be a "knockout blow" to GOP efforts to replace Obamacare.

+"We disagree strenuously with the report that was put out," Health and Human Services Secretary Tom Price told reporters gathered outside the White House.

+White House Office of Management and Budget director Mick Mulvaney said the estimated lowered premiums are an example of "something the CBO may have gotten right."

-Republicans have been bracing for the estimate ahead of the CBO's release.
+Advocates of the legislation began bracing for bad news ahead of the CBO's release.
 The GOP plan's elimination of the government requirement to purchase insurance all but guaranteed the projection that fewer Americans would be covered.

 "The one thing I'm certain will happen is CBO will say, 'Well, gosh, not as many people will get coverage.'
 You know why?
 Because this isn't a government mandate,'" House Speaker Paul Ryan said on CBS News on Sunday.